vvoelz/FAD_synthase/README.md

 ## Methods

 All structural models were mimimized and equilibrated using the GROMACS simulation software, version 2020.4 (Abraham 2015).
 Input coordinates were taken from the molecular docking model of *C. ammoniagenes* FAD synthase in complex with ATP/Mg<sup>2+</sup> published by Lars et al. (2018).
-The GROMACS tool *pdb2gmx* was used to protonate the  receptor at physiological pH and prepare the topology using the AMBER ff99SB force field ().
-Simulation parameters
+The GROMACS tool *pdb2gmx* was used to protonate the  receptor at physiological pH and prepare its topology using the AMBER ff99SB force field ().
+AMBER-compatible simulation parameters for adenosine triphosphate (ATP) and were taken from XXX.
+AMBER-comp

 # References